Can I Remortgage with Bad Credit?

 If you are a homeowner and need to raise cash for something – for example, a new car, a holiday or home renovations – a remortgage is an excellent method of releasing capital in an existing property.
 You can often also obtain a better deal at the same time, making it a win-win situation.

-However, if you have suffered financial problems since your initial mortgage was obtained, you might find that certain doors are now closed to you, and that might include the door to your current lender.
+If you have suffered financial problems since your initial mortgage was obtained, you might find that certain doors are now closed to you, and that might include the door to your current lender.
 As your circumstances have changed, the fact they gave you your initial mortgage is no guarantee they will agree to offer a remortgage deal.
 Even if they do, the terms they offer might be less favourable than your current deal.

 Having an adverse credit score can be an obstacle and present a real challenge to be overcome.
 If you are in this position take heart, as a bad credit score does not necessarily mean that you’ll be unable to remortgage your property.
 There are likely to be options available to you.